Starr Center History and Overview

 Faculty and research staff of the Starr Center are leading scholars in the field as well as active in a wide range of state and federal commissions.
 Public engagement is the hallmark of the Heller School and its faculty, and we work daily to get the message out about contemporary and future policy options that will provide responsive and necessary care for persons with mental retardation and other disabilities across their life span.

-There are only a limited number of university-based educational and policy centers in the country that focus on the needs of persons with mental retardation and other disabilities.
-Continued growth of the Starr Center is critical to our nation's capacity to extend the astounding progress that has been made over the last 30 years in the lives of persons with disabilities - including the development of community-based systems of support, the increased movement of persons with mental retardation into competitive jobs, the availability of a variety of residential options, and the emergence of a self-advocacy movement that will continue to advance the inclusion of persons with mental retardation in all aspects of modern life.
+The Nathan and Toby Starr Center collaborates with individuals, families, providers and government officials on research and evaluation that advances inclusive disability programs and policies.
+There are only a limited number of university-based educational and policy centers in the country that focus on the needs of persons with intellectual and developmental disabilities.
+Continued growth of the Starr Center is critical to our nation's capacity to extend the astounding progress that has been made over the last 50 years in the lives of persons with disabilities - including the development of community-based systems of support, the increased movement of persons with disabilities into competitive jobs, the availability of a variety of residential options, and the emergence of a self-advocacy movement that will continue to advance the inclusion of persons with disabilities in all aspects of modern life.